-In this guide you will find lots of useful information on how you can create engaging math online.
-There are videos, blogs and downloadable guides that you can keep to refer back to.
-On this page you'll find:
+In this guide you will find lots of useful information on how you can create engaging digital math activities.
+There are videos, blogs and downloadable guides to help you along.

-Often math has been the subject left behind in the pen and paper era as more subjects move to digital teaching and learning.
-As a result of the global pandemic in 2020, math educators and leaders have been forced to think about how to move instruction online and digitize their classroom assets.
+Math has often been the subject left behind in the pen and paper era as more subjects move to digital learning.
+As a result of the 2020 Covid-19 pandemic, math educators and leaders have been forced to digitize their classroom assets and consider new ways of teaching.
 Allowing students multiple ways to express what they have learned is more important than ever before.